jungkj/MoreXv6Testing/README.md

 More Xv6 Experiments/Testing

 <br/>

-# Added new system call named sysinfo:
+# Added new system call named sysinfo
 That fetches and prints a variety of system information. <br/> Also added a new user space program, sysinfo, that will call sysinfo() to print out the system information.